adetaylor/rfcs/text/0000-stabilize-arbitrary-self-types.md

 It seems potentially confusing to alter the semantics of the already-used `arbitrary_self_types` feature gate, so this RFC proposes the first course of action.

+We propose that this feature be available behind the `receiver_trait` feature gate for two releases, prior to being fully stabilized.
+That should allow enough time for existing users of `arbitrary_self_types` to adapt and report any concerns.

 # Future possibilities
 [future-possibilities]: #future-possibilities